QubitPi/management-blogs/docs/_posts/2022-08-08-artificial-neural-networks.md

 The learning problem faced by Backpropagation Algorithm is to search a large hypothesis space defined by all possible weight values for all the units in the network.
-The algorithm below outlines the stochastic gradient descent version of the Backpropagation algorithm for feedforward networks containing **two** layers of sigmoid units.
+The algorithm below outlines the stochastic gradient descent version of the Backpropagation algorithm for feedforward networks containing **two** layers of sigmoid units, with _units at each layer connected to all units from the preceding layer_.

 > Backpropagation(training_examples, $$\eta$$, $$\mathit{n_{in}}$$, $$\mathit{n_{out}}$$, $$\mathit{n_{hidden}}$$)
 >